 Car share is a membership-based service available to all qualified drivers in a community.
-This service allows members to rent out vehicles usually for hourly use but at a fraction of the cost of owning your own car.
+This service allows members to rent out vehicles for hourly or daily at a fraction of the cost of owning a personal car.
 With car share, you pay only for the time you use.

 The City adopted its first formal car share policy in 2015 (find the legislation on Legistar), which provided a regulatory framework for car share in the public right-of-way and municipal lots and garages.